AdobeDocs/campaign-classic.en/help/delivery/using/about-seed-addresses.md

 The seed addresses feature has the following benefits:

-* Random substitution of fields with data taken from recipient profiles: this lets you enter only the email address, for instance in the seed address section, and let Campaign automatically fill in the other fields form the profile (see [Use case: configuring the field substitution](../../delivery/using/use-case--configuring-the-field-substitution.md)).
+* Random substitution of fields with data taken from recipient profiles: this lets you enter only the email address, for instance in the seed address section, and let Campaign automatically fill in the other fields form the profile (see [Use case: configure the field substitution](../../delivery/using/use-case--configuring-the-field-substitution.md)).
 * When using a workflow with Datamanagement functionalities, the additional data processed in deliveries can be entered at seed address level to force values: this sidesteps random value substitution.
 * Seed addresses are automatically excluded from reports on the following delivery statistics: **[!UICONTROL Clicks]**, **[!UICONTROL Opens]**, **[!UICONTROL Unsubscriptions]**.